The Complete Guide to Milford Sound© Unsplash

 A Travel Guide to Milford Sound

-After a 120km (75-mile) journey along the valleys, tunnels and winding mountain roads or soaring the skies over glaciers and endless rainforest, you’ll arrive at Milford Sound.
+After a 120 km (75 mi) journey along the valleys, tunnels and winding mountain roads or soaring the skies over glaciers and endless rainforest, you’ll arrive at Milford Sound.
 400 million years in the making, Milford Sound is the most accessible yet still wildly remote fiord of the Fiordland National Park.
 It’s on the bucket list of many to cruise its inky black waters reflecting the dramatic cliff faces of its glacier-carved peaks.
 But for many, it’s also all about the journey, as the road to Milford Sound is a wonderous scenic journey in itself, hiding many hiking trails to embrace nature to its fullest.
-It has become one of the most visited attractions by day, but with so limited accommodation, by night, it’s blissfully uncrowded and a treat for the lucky few who get to sleep there under the vividly clear stars.
+It has become one of the most visited attractions by day, but with limited accommodation, by night, it’s blissfully uncrowded and a treat for the lucky few who get to sleep there under the vividly clear stars.

 So whether you’re a couple or a family; on a budget or seeking luxury, plan the trip to what Rudyard Kipling described as the “Eighth Wonder of the World” with this travel guide to Milford Sound.

-Common Questions About Milford Sound
+Frequently Asked Questions About Milford Sound

 Before we get into this complete travel guide to Milford Sound, here are a few common questions travellers have about visiting this corner of New Zealand.

-Is Milford Sound Worth Visiting?
+Is Milford Sound worth visiting?

 Boasting some of the most dramatic glacier-carved scenery in New Zealand, Milford Sound is absolutely worth visiting for anyone who appreciates nature.
 However, Milford Sound is perhaps not worth the detour if you are visiting one of the other fiords, such as Doubtful Sound, due to the scenery being very similar.
-Find out more about Doubtful Sound tours on Viator, Tripadvisor, Klook and KKday.
+Find out more about Doubtful Sound tours on Viator, Klook and KKday.

-When is the Best Time to Visit Milford Sound?
+When is the best time to visit Milford Sound?

-The most popular time to visit Milford Sound is during New Zealand’s summer season (December to February) when temperatures are at their mildest.
-The daily average temperature is 10.2°C/50.3°F and the yearly average rainfall is 6,428mm/253.1″, making Milford Sound one of the wettest places on earth.
 Whether you visit in summer or winter, there is a high probability that you’ll experience some rain (luckily, Milford Sound still looks amazing under the rain).
 Those seeking fewer crowds are best to visit in winter (June to August) but note that there are frequent road closures and snow chains should be carried if you decide to drive yourself.
 Another way to avoid the crowds, whatever the season, is to visit Milford Sound in the morning or late afternoon.
+For more on the subject, see When is the Best Time to Visit New Zealand?

-Where is Milford Sound Located?
+Where is Milford Sound located?

-How Do You Get to Milford Sound?
+How do you get to Milford Sound?

-Can You Do Milford Sound in a Day?
+Can you do Milford Sound in a day?

-How Long Should You Spend in Milford Sound?
+How long should you spend in Milford Sound?

-Although Milford Sound can be done comfortably in a day with bus tours and scenic flights, it is possible to enjoy Milford Sound overnight through overnight cruises, or longer by staying in a lodge or the campsites along the Milford Road (11 Best Accommodations in Milford Sound).
-We recommend staying two to four days in Milford Sound if you want to do several of the activities we list in the 15 Best Things to Do in Milford Sound.
+Although Milford Sound can be done comfortably in a day with bus tours and scenic flights, it is possible to enjoy Milford Sound overnight through overnight cruises, or longer by staying in a lodge or the campsites along the Milford Road (10 Best Accommodations in Milford Sound).
+We recommend staying two to four days in Milford Sound if you want to do several of the activities we list in the 25 Best Things to Do in Milford Sound.

-What is the Best Way to See Milford Sound?
+What is the best way to see Milford Sound?

-The most popular way to see Milford Sound is on a scenic cruise (7 Best Cruises in Milford Sound).
-However, those on a tight budget might prefer sampling the walks in Milford Sound, those looking for a more intimate experience might prefer kayaking or a scenic flight, while adventure travellers might like to check out the scuba diving – all of which is elaborated in the 15 Best Things to Do in Milford Sound.
+The most popular way to see Milford Sound is on a scenic cruise (10 Best Cruises in Milford Sound).
+However, those on a tight budget might prefer sampling the walks in Milford Sound, those looking for a more intimate experience might prefer kayaking or a scenic flight, while adventure travellers might like to check out the scuba diving – all of which is elaborated in the 25 Best Things to Do in Milford Sound.

 The Complete Travel Guide to Milford Sound© Unsplash